-Children will remain on a waiting list only until the end of the academic year August 2025.
+Children will remain on a waiting list only until the end of the academic year August 2027.
 If parents/carers want their children to be on the waiting list for the following academic year, they must reapply.
-The school delegate this function to the LA's Admission Service to administer.
+The academy works in conjunction with the LA's Admission Service to administer.